We took another holiday, using the TGV instead of flying as our mode of transport, in August, as our attempts to keep air miles down continues.

 The electricity consumption per KM is also very interesting to compare - as the charts show, the TGVs fare well.

 I now need to find some stats to calculate what the CO2 emission is per MJ/KM produced compared to the C02 emissions per L/KM consumed so that every mile of a TGV vs. a 747, Airbus or our car can be compared for actual emissions impact.
-In that comparison things like energy required to extract and refine and ship the oil should be included, as well as the energy required to electricity and the impact of the infrastructure to deliver the electricity.
+In that comparison things like energy required to extract and refine and ship the oil should be included, as well as the energy required to produce electricity and the impact of the infrastructure to deliver the electricity.

 Way too complex for me on a Sunday afternoon.
-In fact, I can't believe I even constructed the sentence above.
-(Maybe James Strickland can help.)

-Post Comments (Atom)
+Comments

 Jeeze.